HwangSeungEun/IAIA_Final_Project_AirhockeyRobot/final_project.md

-## 5. Multi process shell script management
+## 5. Multi Process Shell Script Management

 This project involves the inconvenience of running multiple files simultaneously.
 Even if it is a single program, difficulties arise in the progression of the program if the order is mixed up or if certain files are not executed.
 Therefore, the aim is to resolve this inconvenience by executing only one shell script file.